rex50/Kawa-Space-Assignment/README.md

 1. Once clean and rebuild the project.

 (Optional) If build fails follow below instructions
-1. Open Android Studio's "Preferences".
+1. Open Android Studio's "Preferences" (Settings).
 2. In "Preferences" panel, search for "Gradle" settings.
-3. In "Gradle" panel, change "Gradle JDK" to "Java 11" (if it not visible in the menu then download it).
+3. In "Gradle" panel, change "Gradle JDK" to "Java 11" (if it not visible in the drop down menu then download it).

 ## Run
-1. Press "shift+fn+F9" (on MacOS) to run the project.
+1. Press "shift+fn+F9" (on MacOS) or "Shift+F10" (on Windows) to run the project.